Kvieta1990/ornl-pd/doc/_build/html/_sources/data_tools/powgen.md

 - `all_pg3`

+    > The script here is running the reduction script located at `/SNS/PG3/shared/autoreduce/reduce_PG3_man.py`.

     This will run the same autoreduction as on Monitor ([monitor.sns.gov](https://monitor.sns.gov)).
 It runs locally and multiple run numbers can be processed in a batch manner.
 The program runs as follows,

     ```bash